-Keeping in mind that already string theory itself and in fact already quantum field theory itself have only partially been formulated in a precise way, the conjecture is motivated from the fact that with the available knowledge of these subjects, one can see indications that there is a kind of commuting diagram of the form
+Keeping in mind that already string theory itself and in fact already quantum field theory itself have only partially been formulated in a precise way, the conjecture is motivated from the fact that with the available knowledge of these subjects – particularly from duality in string theory – one can see indications that there is a kind of commuting diagram of the form

 in some sense.
 The unknown top left corner here has optimistically been given a name, and that is “M-theory”.
 But even the rough global structure of the top left corner has remained elusive.